Eason0210/system/README.md

 The `sysdo` utility is a python script that wraps `nix`, `darwin-rebuild`, `nixos-rebuild`, and `home-manager` commands to provide a consistent interface across multiple platforms.
 It has some dependencies which are defined in the `devShell` flake output.
 Documentation for this tool is found in [sysdo.md](./docs/sysdo.md).

+## About this project

+This project is forked from [kclejeune/system](https://github.com/kclejeune/system) for customization, and make it work on my machines.

+Recently, I mainly use it on MacBook Pro (macOS Monterey, Intel I9 CPU), haven't tested on NixOS and Linux.
+But It should work on other platforms.